Real Property Taxes in Germany 2022

 Real Property Transfer Tax

-When domestic real estate is sold or changes owner, a one-time real property transfer tax (Grunderwerbssteuer) of the purchase price is levied if the purchase price or consideration exceeds EUR 2,500.
-Real property transfer tax is usually paid by the buyer.
-The tax rate varies from federal state to federal state.
-Please see the table below for more information.
+Therefore when domestic real estate is sold or changes the owner, a one-time real property transfer tax (Grunderwerbssteuer) of the purchase price is levied.
+In conclusion this means, real property transfer tax is usually paid by the buyer.
+Above all his tax rate varies from federal state to federal state in Germany.

-Real property transfer tax also applies to a real property-owning partnership if 95 percent of the shareholders change within five years.
-If you need further details on property taxes in Germany you can follow this link to a good article from Wikipedia.
+In addition real property transfer tax also applies to a real property-owning partnership, if 95 percent of the shareholders change within five years.
+After that, if you need further details on property taxes in Germany you can follow this link to a good article from Wikipedia.

 Questions and Feedback